-An application for the renewal of exploration permit Björkdal nr 28 has been submitted to the relevant authority.
-Mandalay has met all of the required milestones in respect of the renewal of this permit and anticipates that it will be renewed in due course.
+An application for the exploration permit Björkdal nr 36 has been submitted to the relevant authority.
+This permit replaces the previous Björkdal nr 10, which had reached its 15-year maturity.
+Mandalay has met all of the required milestones in respect of the renewal of this permit and anticipates that it will be granted in due course.